-God welcomes all, / strangers and friends; / God's love is strong / and it never ends. /
+God welcomes all, / strangers and friends; / God's love is strong / and it never ends.1/

-Invite people of different ages to teach motions to go with the words of the song using Resource Page 1 (on p.
-30).
+Invite people of different ages to teach motions to go with the words of the song using Resource Page 1.
 Sing or speak the song once again with motions.